 Why Authenticated Audiences Are the Future

 As the digital landscape evolves beyond third-party cookies and universal identifiers, authenticated users are becoming publishers’ most critical asset.
 Logged-in and known audiences enable better targeting, more accurate measurement, and stronger advertiser demand.
+With authenticated users, publishers have access to rich first-party data that can be consistently tied to a single individual across sessions and devices, enabling deeper user profiles and long-term engagement.
+This level of transparency and consented data usage also allows publishers to deliver relevant content and advertising experiences, which drives higher user satisfaction and improved campaign performance.

 Laying the Groundwork: Audit, Organize, and Close the Gaps